 302 redirects are not as common as 301 redirects and are considered a “temporary relocation.”
-These are used in site maintenance, but since most sites have a maintenance mode where developers and admins can test changes before they go live, this type of redirect is rarely used today.
+Implementing them typically happens during site maintenance, but since most sites have a maintenance mode where developers and admins can test changes before they go live, this type of redirect is rarely used today.

 “Multiple choice” redirects brings up multiple options for the same resource.
 It’s rarely used, but it does have some important applications – multilingual sites and different file extensions being two good examples.